WFP-VAM/HRM/README.md

 `processed_survey.csv` should contain at least 3 columns: "gpsLongitude","gpsLatitude" and one indicator.
 You can either work with individual survey data or aggregate the surveys to some geographic level.

 `raster_of_the_world.tif` is a raster file that associated GRID coordinates to the areas of interest.
-We are currently working with a global raster at a 1km resolution taken from the NOAA nightlights "F182013.v4c_web.stable_lights.avg_vis.tif" and available at https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html.
-This raster can also be used to fine-tune the CNN.
+We are currently working with WorlPop rasters starting at 100x100m resolution, available at http://www.worldpop.org.uk/data/data_sources/.

  ### Work in progress

  The next steps are (work in progress):
 + App development (can be found in the `application` directory.
-+ Better fine tuning for each data source.
++ Open Source, making it easy to use for YOU!
 + Validation on more datasets and usecases.
 + Adding features coming from other sources
   + Ex: conflict GIS maps or CDR data (WorldPop approach)